 Jose Pariente, in addition to their small output of dessert wines, also make good quantities of reliable, pungent and zesty Rueda, including the classic blends and again, a varietal Sauvignon Blanc.
 Quite distinct in style from the Marlborough Sauvignon now seen in wine bars globally, Rueda tends to give softer, more citrus fruit and grassy wines, in contrast to the intense, tropical fruit-scented wines made in New Zealand.
 Another top-notch producer of Rueda is Alvarez y Diez, who make relatively small quantities of crowd-pleasing, aromatic wines that are the ideal accompaniment to seafood.
 Which is, of course, what Rueda was made for, especially shellfish.
 Grilled King Prawns matched with a top bottle of Rueda is gastronomic heaven indeed.
 It also finds a natural home as a general aperitif, as most examples are clean, un-oaked and very refreshing.

 Javier Sanz must also not be omitted from this discussion.
-All his range is uniformly excellent, offering a particularly singular and aromatic expression of the style, with great acidity and complex layers of topical and citrus fruits.
+All his range is uniformly excellent, offering a particularly singular and aromatic expression of the style, with great acidity and complex layers of tropical and citrus fruits.
 His diverse range of wines includes a varietal Verdejo, the fermentado en Barrica, and the gorgeous semi-dulce Rueda.
-Sanz is also a great believer in expressing the individual terroir of superior vineyards within the zone, to that end, he produces a superb single vineyard wine – V Malcorta, Verdejo singular.
+Sanz is also a great believer in expressing the individual terroir of superior vineyards within the zone, to that end, he produces a superb single-vineyard wine – V Malcorta, Verdejo singular.
 It must be tasted.

 In the space of just over 35 years, Rueda’s dynamic firmament of producers have transformed a once unknown backwater into one of Spain’s leading white wine regions.
 Rueda is rapidly becoming a household name, and may yet threaten the supremacy of Marlborough Sauvignon Blanc.
 And with such great success being achieved, it is only a matter of time before the number of producers doubles in the region; great news for wine lovers, as the more delicious Rueda available in the world the better.